DMDarkness/Data-mining/README.md

 8. `<length>`:            An `int` value, the minimum length of the patterns going to be extracted out.
 ## ARMGA: Association rules mining by genetic algorithm
-ARMGA is an algorithm mining association rules without setting minimum support, and 'armga.cpp' is an implementation of it.
+ARMGA is an algorithm mining association rules without setting minimum support, and `armga.cpp` is an implementation of it.
 The detail of ARMGA can be found in the paper http://www.sciencedirect.com/science/article/pii/S0957417408000195.

 Furthermore, the original ARMGA outputs the final population.
 In this implementation, ARMGA outputs any rules, which has been detected, with confidence and lift higher than the minimum confidence and minimum lift.